-During our August 2019 UCAIR partners meeting we heard first from Ted Knowlton, Deputy Director of Wasatch Front Regional Council about Wasatch Choice 2050.
+During our August 2019 UCAIR partners meeting, we heard first from Ted Knowlton, Deputy Director of Wasatch Front Regional Council, about Wasatch Choice 2050.
 We then turned the time over to Ben Bolte with GREENbike.
-He gave us presentation about the history and future of GREENbike.
+He gave us a presentation about the history and future of GREENbike.

 Wasatch Choice 2050 – Ted Knowlton, Deputy Director, Wasatch Front Regional Council

 Wasatch Front Regional Council (WFRC) is the designated metropolitan planning organization for the Wasatch Front.
-WFRC is responsible for coordinating transportation planning process.
+WFRC is responsible for coordinating the transportation planning process.
 The idea behind Wasatch Choice 2050 (WC2050) was to get local input on the future of transportation, planning, and development in the Salt Lake Valley.
-During the WC2050 process potential scenarios for the future were put forth, as well as the trade-offs associated with different approaches to transportation and land use investments.
-These trade-offs are evaluated, with stakeholders playing an important role in selecting the appropriate path forward.
+During the WC2050 process, potential scenarios for the future were put forth, as well as the trade-offs associated with different approaches to transportation and land-use investments.
+These trade-offs are evaluated, with stakeholders playing an essential role in selecting the appropriate path forward.
 WC2050 identifies specific transportation projects and investments, the use of land near those investments, and associated economic development strategies to achieve desired outcomes.
 WC2050 also provides recommendations and resources to help stakeholders achieve those outcomes.
-The WC5050 vision is built on four key strategies which represent the overarching theme of the project:
+The WC5050 vision operates on four key strategies which represent the overarching theme of the project:

 - Provide transportation choices, offering better access to transit and active transportation.